MRVMV/sequelize-mig/README.md

 ###### THIS TOOL IS UNDER DEVELOPMENT AND NOT INTENDED TO PRODUCTION USE RIGHT NOW!!!! ######

-The tool is built using es6 (not fully migrated until now) And its not intended to replace sequelize-cli its just completing it
+The tool is built using es6
+And its not intended to replace sequelize-cli its just completing it

 This package provide two tools: